icon

 What’s Oracle?

-Oracle is a product from Oracle corporation, that provides a relational database management system.
-Oracle’s database simply known as Oracle is a multi-model relational database management system, mainly designed for enterprise grid-computing and data warehousing.
+Oracle is a multi-model relational database management system, mainly designed for enterprise grid-computing and data warehousing.
 It is one of the first choices for enterprises for cost-effective solutions for their applications and data management.
 It supports SQL as a query language to interact with the database.

 Now let’s discuss how to use Oracle in the FDU environment.